Animesh0203/basic_GAN_uncontrollable/README.md

 The training progress and generated images will be displayed in the console output.

 Dataset
-The CIFAR-100 dataset is used for training the GAN model.
+The CIFAR-100 dataset is used for training the GAN model but you can load any other dataset as I have written some extra code which automatically matches the image dimension with the architecture.
 The dataset consists of 100 classes, with each class containing 600 images of size 32x32 pixels.

 Project Structure
 The project structure is organized as follows: